Charity Kase (drag queen)

-Charity Kase is the stage name of Harry Whitfield, a drag performer and artist most known for competing on the third series of RuPaul's Drag Race UK.
+Charity Kase is the stage name of Harry Whitfield, an English actor, drag performer, and artist most known for competing on the third series of RuPaul's Drag Race UK.

 Early life

 Whitfield was raised in Rufford, Lancashire.
 He enjoyed design and makeup as a child.
 During his teens, he explored his creativity by wearing costumes in Liverpool and Manchester.

 Career

 Charity Kase is Whitfield's drag persona.
 Charity Kase worked at the London club The Box Soho, as of 2018.
 She competed on the third series of RuPaul's Drag Race UK.
 In 2021, BBC's Harvey Day said she was "firmly established as one of east London's edgiest drag queens - with a following of hundreds of thousands on Instagram."
 According to Day, Charity Kase is "well-known for her extravagant, outrageous, over-the-top looks".

 Charity Kase partnered with Wildcat Gin in 2021 to promote a new flavor of gin.
 In 2023, she and Anubis Finch announced an 11-date tour, called The Nightmares Before Christmas Tour.
 In 2024, Charity Kase appeared in the Circus of Horrors UK Tour titled the 'Cabaret of Curiosities', where she performed as the MC sharing the role with fellow drag queen Baby Lame.
 Both Baby and Charity performed together when the Tour arrived in Clapham at the Clapham Grand.